-Furuncle is another word for “boil.”
-A boil is a bacterial or fungal infection of a hair follicle.
-The infected hair follicle can be on any part of your body—it is not limited to your scalp.
-When the hair follicle becomes infected, the skin around it also becomes inflamed.
-The furuncle looks like a red, raised bump on your skin, but can later rupture and weep fluid.
+Furuncle is another word for a boil.
+Boils are bacterial or fungal infections of hair follicles.
+The infected hair follicle can be on any part of your body, not only your scalp.
+When the hair follicle becomes infected, the skin around it becomes inflamed.
+The furuncle looks like a red, raised bump on your skin and will rupture and weep fluid.

 Furuncles are most commonly found on the face and neck.
 You might also develop a boil on your thigh or buttocks.

 A furuncle may begin as a benign-looking bump on your skin, similar to a pimple.
-As the infection worsens, however, the boil can become painful and hard.
-Bacteria and dead skin cells may then build up underneath the skin, forming pus.
-The pressure from this accumulation of debris builds, which may cause the furuncle to erupt and release its fluids.
+However, as the infection worsens, the boil can become hard and painful.
+Bacteria and dead skin cells may build up under the skin, forming pus.
+Pressure builds, which may cause the furuncle to burst and release its fluids.

-The pain is usually at its worst right before a furuncle ruptures and will most likely improve after the boil drains.
+The pain is usually at its worst right before a furuncle ruptures and will most likely improve after it drains.

-According to the Mayo Clinic, furuncles range in size from as small as a pea to as big as a golf ball (Mayo, 2010).
+According to the Mayo Clinic, furuncles range in size from as small as a pea to as big as a golf ball.
 The skin around the infected hair follicle may become red, swollen, and tender.
 Scarring is also possible.

 The development of several boils in the same general area of your body is called a carbuncle.
 Carbuncles may cause a fever and chills.
 These symptoms are less common with a single boil.

-Many people do not need to see a doctor for treatment unless a boil remains large, unruptured, or very painful for more than two weeks (NIH, 2010).
-Usually within this timeframe, a furuncle will already have drained and begun to heal.
+Many people do not need to see a doctor for treatment unless a boil remains large, unruptured, or very painful for more than two weeks.
+Usually a furuncle will already have drained and begun to heal within this timeframe.

 Treatment for stubborn furuncles generally includes steps to promote drainage and healing.
 Warm compresses can help speed the rupturing of a furuncle.
 Apply a warm, moist compress throughout the day to facilitate drainage.